williamsonrichard/records_in_contexts_draw_io_parser/README.md

 * Download the underlying XML to your machine (File -> Save As).
 Let us suppose that the downloaded file has name `example.drawio` (feel free to use one of the `.drawio` files in the `examples` folder in this repository).
 * Carry out the [preliminary steps](#how-to-use) described above, depending on whether you wish to use an executable file from a release, or use Python directly.
 * Pipe the contents of `example.drawio` into the parser, in the terminal you opened in the preliminary steps [above](#how-to-use).
 For example, if using an executable file from a release in Windows, proceed as follows (replacing `example.drawio` by a path to it if it is not in the same folder as `draw_io_parser.exe`).
+Here and throughout below, if your filename or path to it includes spaces, enclose it in quotation marks.

    ```
    type example.drawio | draw_io_parser.exe